Ramneek82810/Traffic-Sign-AI/README.md

 - Recognizes 43 different types of traffic signs 🚦.

--Implements a robust CNN architecture 🏗️ for high accuracy.
+- Implements a robust CNN architecture 🏗️ for high accuracy.

 -Preprocessing includes image resizing and normalization 🖼️.